 Server Job Description: Duties and Responsibilities

-- Work with money on a daily basis, providing accurate change quickly and precisely while continuing to communicate cheerfully with the guests.
+• Work with money daily, providing accurate change quickly and precisely while communicating cheerfully with the guests.

-- Provide a friendly and caring experience for every guest that comes into the restaurant, upholding the restaurant’s hospitality standards.
+• Provide a friendly and caring experience for every guest who enters the restaurant, upholding the restaurant’s hospitality standards.

-- Receive orders on a weekly basis, guaranteeing the accuracy of the order, and help unload the shipment and put every product away correctly.
+• Receive orders every week, guaranteeing the accuracy of the order, and help unload the shipment and put every product away correctly.

 Server Job Description: Skills and Qualifications

 Being a server necessitates a unique personality.
-When dealing with difficult customers, servers are under a lot of stress, thus it’s critical for management to hire only the finest.
+When dealing with demanding customers, servers are under a lot of stress, thus management must hire only the finest.

 Server Salary Expectations